cloudbees-days/cloudbees-field-workshops/labs/cloudbees-cdro-v2/content/labs/06_deployment-in-release.md

 Which ever way you deleted it, you should now see 0 Tasks in that stage.
 ![Empty stage](7.png)

 Now it is time to create a new task.
-Go ahead and click the **Add** button in the bottom of the stage.
+Go ahead and click the **Add task** button in the bottom of the stage.
 Go ahead and call it `Deploy to QA`.

 ![New task](8.png)

-Next, click on **Select Task Type** and choose the **Deployer** option from under the **Native** section.
+Next, click on **Define** and choose the **Deployer** option from under the **Native** section.
 ![New task](9.png)

 Then, click on **Define** to configure this task.
 ![Configure new task](10.png)

-Since we're only working with a single application, we can ignore these settings and just click **OK**.
+Since we're only working with a single application, we can ignore these settings and just click **Save changes**.
 This is where you can change the behavior of how it chooses to deploy multiple applications.

 Now we're done with the QA stage.